redseacomputing/redseacomputing.github.io/_posts/2021-04-02-Legacy-Code-introduction.markdown

 # Code in operation

-Legacy code is expensive to change.
+Legacy code is code in operation and expensive to change.
 The system grows and grows, and at some point no one dare to make changes anymore.
 A result is a system with only low level maintenance operations like fixing bugs.